Notion is a powerful workspace management software that can handle just about any sort of project.

 You and your team can easily drag and drop assignments as you complete them or make updates to their statuses.

-Notion allows for quite a bit of asset storage so it is a great place to store your "brand kit" and commonly used brand assets.
+Notion allows for a lot of asset storage, so it is a great place to store your "brand kit" and commonly used brand assets.

 - Brand colors

 You can store anything that you use regularly in your brand assets folder.